A chic and elegant 16th-century apartment for 2, tucked away in the beautiful medieval centre of Lucca”

 - Maid service every 5 days

-The gorgeous Guinigi apartment is slightly larger, with a huge open-plan living area, deep red comfy sofas, bright modern art, thick burgundy curtains and patterned rugs which homely warmth to the antique grandeur.
+The apartment is gorgeous, historic and spacious, with a huge open-plan living area, deep red comfy sofas, bright modern art, thick burgundy curtains and patterned rugs which add homely warmth to antique grandeur.
 Tall windows look past tiled roofs to the Guinigi Tower - what a privilege to have such views.
-A vast flatscreen TV, with satellite channels, and other high tech creature comforts are supplied.
-In one corner is a dining table for 4; behind a partition is a well-equipped kitchen.
+High tech features include air-con, good WiFi, a sound system and a big satellite TV.
+In one corner is a dining table for 4; behind a partition is a well-equipped kitchen (see Eating).

 The bedroom is a show-stopper.
 A kingsize bed and chaise longue are dwarfed by 18th-century frescoes adorning walls and ceiling which provide a romantic sense of theatre.
 Ample storage is cleverly concealed behind a partition to protect the frescoes.
 Beautiful wrought-iron radiators and antique dressers show the care lavished by Paola during the restoration.
 The sparklingly clean blue bathroom has a shower and washing machine, plus lovely toiletries by Prija (when we visited).

 - Air conditioning

 - CD player